oneapi-src/level-zero-spec/include/tools/SYSMAN.md

 Software can either request fixed fan speed, including turning the fan off, or depending on hardware capabilities, as a fan speed table.
 This is a table of temperature/speed points.
 When programmed, the hardware will dynamically choose the fan speed based on the maximum temperature measured on the chip.
 Software should use the function
-::xetSysmanAvailableFanProperties() with the property ::XET_FAN_PROP_SPEED_TABLE to determine if the hardware supports this mode.
+::xetSysmanGetPropertyInfo() with the property ::XET_RESPROP_FAN_SPEED_TABLE to determine if the hardware supports this mode.

 ## <a name="rel">LED resources</a>
-Property enumerator: ::xet_led_properties_t

 These resources provide access to LEDs on the device:

 - Turn LED on/off
 - Change LED color

 Not all LEDs support color control.
-Software should use the function ::xetSysmanGetLedProperties() with the property ::XET_LED_PROP_RGB_CAP to determine if the LED supports programming the R/G/B color values.
+Software should use the function ::xetSysmanGetPropertyInfo() with the property ::XET_RESPROP_LED_RGB_CAP to determine if the LED supports programming the R/G/B color values.

 ## <a name="rei">Firmware resources</a>
-Property enumerator: ::xet_firmware_properties_t

 These resources provide access to firmwares on the device.

 - Read firmware name